 Park at Ponte Ru Curto and follow path 437, signposted to Lago di Federa.
 You’ll reach a fork where you should continue along the 437 uphill to the left.
 There’s a series of switchbacks that will take you up to the incredible viewpoint at Val Negra.

 Once you’ve soaked in the views, head through the gate and along the meadow to the lake.
 I wholeheartedly recommend spending the night at Rifugio Croda da Lago, but for these purposes, you can either turn around and retrace your steps if you’re short on time or energy or continue on the loop.

-Follow the path from the rifugio up to Forcella Ambrizola and then head to the right and up another pass.
-From here it’s a tricky scramble down loose scree along path 437.
+Follow the path from the rifugio up to Forcella Ambrizola, then head to the right and up another pass.
+From here, it’s a tricky scramble down loose scree along path 437.
 Eventually, you’ll reach the valley and reach the fork where you turned left earlier in the day.
 Turn left here and head back to the car park.

 From mid-June to mid-September, you can take the 30/4 Dolomiti bus from Cortina or Pescul to the trailhead at stop Pian del Pantan.

 There are no facilities along the trail other than at Rifugio Croda da Lago, where you’ll find public toilets as well as a great restaurant.
 I’d definitely plan an overnight stay here if you’re keen to experience a traditional rifugio, as it’s open until early November.